-- 1 Select the check boxes to the left of the agents for which uniform credentials are to be set. - 2 Click Settings, and then click Administration. - The Administration dashboard opens, containing settings for all the selected agents. - 3 Click Connection Details, and then click Set credentials. - The Set dialog box used for editing the credentials of the selected instance appears. - i IMPORTANT: If multiple instances were selected before clicking Set credentials, this dialog box is empty (does not display the instances' names, ports, and connection details).
+- 1 Select the check boxes to the left of the agents for which uniform credentials are to be set. - 2 Click Settings, and then click Administration. - The Administration dashboard opens, containing settings for all the selected agents. - 3 Click Connection Details, and then click Set credentials. - The Set dialog box used for editing the credentials of the selected instance appears. - IMPORTANT: If multiple instances were selected before clicking Set credentials, this dialog box is empty (does not display the instances' names, ports, and connection details).
 The default options in such a scenario are Windows authentication (for SQL Server connection details) and the use of existing host connection details (for OS monitoring). - 4 On the Edit Credentials pane, provide port connection details.
 This field can be left empty, unless the TCP/IP connection port is not the default port: 1443. - 5 Specify the SQL Server login credentials using either of the following authentication methods: - Active Directory (AD) Authentication log in using the Active Directory account running on your agent manager or typing a new AD account.
-The user name should be typed in the following format: domain\user name. - SQL Server Authentication log in using a SQL Server account - 6 Optional Select whether an SSL connection should be used.
-The default is set to Off. - SSL Connection Off SSL is not required - Optional SSL is required; if the server doesn't support SSL, a plain connection is used instead (default method) - Mandatory SSL is required - 7 In the Monitoring Extensions section you can select and configure which monitoring extension to add to the monitored instance: - Operating System Correlate the SQL Server OS resources with the entire host. - NOTE: Note: Monitoring OS can made also by using stored credentials Select this link to open the Stored Credentials dialog box, which allows reviewing the login credentials and authentication methods used for logging in to Foglight.
-Foglight stores encrypted credentials in lockboxes, which may be password-protected for added security.
-The Credentials dialog box, DB-Agent Lockbox.
-If credentials have already been entered in another lockbox, use the Lockbox list to select from that lockbox. - VMWare Collect VM statistics. - 8 Click Set.
+The user name should be typed in the following format: domain\user name - SQL Server Authentication log in using a SQL Server account - 6 Use SSL: Select whether an SSL connection should be used.